Projects

-During my spare time, I often do some experiments, try to bring some ideas to life, or contribute to existing projects (sometimes on my own, sometimes together with other people).
-Not all of them see the light of the day, but each one of them is important, in the learning process and to strengthen my skills in different areas.
-Below, you can find some examples of projects I formerly worked on or am currently working on:
+In my spare time, I often do some experiments, try to bring some ideas to life, or contribute to existing projects (some of them my own, others from other people).
+Not all of them see the light of the day, but each one of them is a step in my learning process and solidify my skills in different areas.
+Below, you can find some examples:

 Past Projects